dishantsethi/sql-brief/README.md

 ## 9. Between operator

+> To filter records based on some range

+> Practice:
+- `Select * from Products where Price Between 10 and 20`
+- `Select * from Products where Price NOT Between 10 and 20`

 ## 10. Order By clause

+> Purpose is to retrieve records in ascending or descending order.
+> Practice:
+- `Select * from Products order by price ASC, discount ASC `
+- `Select * from Products order by price DESC, discount DESC`

 ## 11. Between operator with Text

+> To filter based on some range (the data is ordered in ascending order of alphabets automatically)

+> Practice:
+- `Select * from Products where Name Between 'Box' and 'Pen'`

 ## 12. In Operator

+> Simplifies providing multiple values in where clause.
+(Works with OR)

+> Practice:
+- `Select * from Products where price=10 or price=20 or price=30`
+- `Select * from Products where prine in(10, 20, 30)`
+- `Select * from Customers where Country='India' or Country='USA'`
+- `Select * from Customers where Country in('India', 'USA')`

 ## 13. Like Operator and wildcard characters

+> We can use Like operator and wildcard characters for pettern matching needs.
+>
+> We can use them in Where clause condition.

+> Practice:
+- %: Multi Chars
+- _: Single Char
+- `Select * from Customers where CustomerName like 'A%'`
+- `Select * from Customers where CustomerName like '%A'`
+- `Select * from Customers where CustomerName like 'A_'`
+- `Select * from Customers where CustomerName like '_A'`
+- `Select * from Customers where CustomerName like '%A%'`
+- `Select * from Customers where CustomerName like '_A_'`

 ## 14.Aliases

+> While the records are retrieved, there alias provided for the column names will be displayed in place of original column name

+> Practice:
+- `Select ProductID as ID, ProductName as Name from Products`

 ## 15. Limit Keyword
+> Using limit keyword we can decide how many records are to be displayed on the page irrespective of number of records present in the table.

+> Practice:
+- `Select * from Products LIMIT 3`
+- `Select * from Products LIMIT 2,8` * Start with index 2 and print first 8 records

 ## 16. Breaking lengthy sql statements
+> Break SQL statements by clause for better understanding

+- `Select CustomerID, CustomerName, City, Country, Pin from Customer where City='Delhi' Limit 5 Order By Pin DESC`
+- `Select CustomerID, CustomerName, City, Country, Pin`

+    `from Customer`

+    `where City='Delhi'`

+    `Limit 5`

+    `Order By Pin DESC`

 ## 17. MySQL builtin functions
+> There are several built-in functions, using which we can perform different operations on different table data.

+> Types of built-in functions
+> - String Functions
+> - Numeric Functions
+> - Date Time Functions
+> - Aggregate Functions

 ## 18. upper() function
+> Convert text under the specified column data into upper case

+> Practice:

+- `Select upper('Dishant')`
+- `Select upper(Country) as Country from Customer`
+- `Select upper(Country) as Country, upper(City) as City from Customer`

 ## 19. lower() function
+> Convert text under the specified column data into lower case

+> Practice:

+- `Select lower('Dishant')`
+- `Select lower(Country) as Country from Customer`
+- `Select lower(Country) as Country, upper(City) as City from Customer`

 ## 20. length() function
+> Find size of data under specified column

+> Practice:

+- `Select length('Dishant')`
+- `Select Country, length(Country) as CountrySize from Customer`
+- `Select * from Customer where length(Country) = 6`

 ## 21. instr() function